Rev 11:15 The Seventh Trumpet

 Rev 11:15.
-The kingdoms of this world have become the kingdoms of our Lord and of his Christ and Rev 11:15 the mystery of God would be finished, is pointing to the last days on this earth and the second coming of Christ.
+The kingdoms of this world have become the kingdoms of our Lord and of his Christ and Rev 11:15 the mystery of God would be finished that is the gospel, is pointing to the last days on this earth and the second coming of Christ.

-What time period we are talking about for the seventh trumpet?
-From the time after the French Revolution and in 1844, until the mystery of God is finished, that is the proclamation of the gospel at the second coming of Christ.
+What time period are we talking about for the seventh trumpet?
+From the time after the French Revolution until 1844, until the mystery of God is finished, that is the proclamation of the gospel at the second coming of Christ.